 Information for actuarial assessments

 Countersigning passport applications and confirming identity are examples.
-In 2001, Tony Blair commenced an initiative to reduce paperwork in general practice and this has had an effect on reducing the number of requests for these types of reports.
+In 2001, Tony Blair commenced an initiative to reduce paperwork in general practice and this has had an effect on reducing the number of requests for these types of medical reports.
+The British Medical Association has continued this initiative over the years and has produced a number of templates GPs can use to reduce requests for inappropriate workload from a variety of sources.

 Table 2.
 Ethical issues in medical reports